devlato/zalupio/README.md

 # Introduction

 This repo is a fork of [zalupio](https://github.com/danielgtaylor/aglio) project because aglio is not well maintained anymore.
+All the critical pending pull requests were merged here.

+The *development roadmap* includes the following points:
+* Migrate the repo to modern tools;
+* Rewrite Coffeescript code with JavaScript;
+* Use jest as test engine;
+* Improve test coverage;
+* Improve watch mode;
+* Add emdebbed mock server.

 An [API Blueprint](http://apiblueprint.org/) renderer that supports multiple themes and outputs static HTML that can be served by any web host.
 API Blueprint is a Markdown-based document format that lets you write API descriptions and documentation in a simple and straightforward way.
 Currently supported is [API Blueprint format 1A](https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md).